 When to Accept a Settlement Offer

-In most cases, the insurance company will only settle immediately is if they worry they could be on the hook for much more cash.
-They hope that the injured person won’t fully understand what their injury is worth and be distracted by the settlement.
-They also might claim that this is the best offer the injured person can expect and give them a “take it or leave it” ultimatum.
-This pressure is difficult for someone who is also dealing with a serious injury.
+Settlement pressure is difficult for someone who is also dealing with a severe injury.
 Before you sign any documents, speak to an attorney about the offer.
 Once you retain an attorney, they speak to the insurance companies for you.
 Your attorney will let you know their opinion on when you should accept or reject a settlement offer, and why they think that is the best course of action.

 A personal injury attorney can learn about your injuries and the facts of your case to determine if a settlement is fair or not.
 This way, you can be confident that the settlement covers your injury for the rest of your life.
 Since you can’t get a second bite of the apple, you need to be sure that you are getting an amount to cover you for the rest of your life.

-At Johnson Law, we have helped clients in Portland, across Oregon, and in Washington get the help they need after an injury.
+At Johnson Law, we help clients in Oregon and Washington get the help they need after an injury.
 During your free consultation, we can give you an understanding of how we can help you and your family.
 To discuss your accident, contact Johnson Law today for a free consultation.